Reliability-Adjusted Prioritized Experience Replay

+To address the bias while retaining the efficient transition selection, we propose \gls{acr:reaper}, an enhanced experience replay strategy that extends \gls{acr:per} by weighting the \gls{acr:tde} with a measure of target Q-value reliability.
+This design is motivated by the observation that, when the agent’s estimation of future states is inaccurate, the corresponding target Q-values become unreliable.
+In such cases, the \gls{acr:tde} ceases to be a dependable indicator of a transition’s learning potential, leading to ineffective or even detrimental updates.
+By explicitly accounting for reliability, \gls{acr:reaper} preserves the advantages of \gls{acr:per} over uniform experience replay while mitigating the negative impact of misleading priorities, resulting in consistent performance improvements.

-This rationale becomes particularly intuitive in game environments such as Go, Chess, or Tic Tac Toe.
+\paragraph{Intuition} The rationale behind our reliability estimate becomes particularly intuitive in game environments such as Go, Chess, or Tic Tac Toe.
 Consider a player assessing the current board position: if they lack a reliable understanding of how the game might unfold, their evaluation of the current state's value is likely inaccurate.
 As shown in Figure~\ref{fig:tictactoe}, states closer to terminal outcomes (i.e., near the end of the game) involve fewer remaining moves,

 making it easier for the agent to accurately estimate their values.
 Early-game states, in contrast, rely on longer and more uncertain rollouts.
 Thus, value estimates tend to be more reliable as one moves closer to the end of an episode.
 This observation implies a hierarchical dependency in the learning of transitions within a trajectory, wherein the accurate estimation of earlier state-action values is conditioned on the agent’s ability to infer and propagate information from later transitions.
-Consequently, we suggest that the reliability of target values--and by extension, of \glspl{acr:tde}--should factor into experience replay prioritization.
+Consequently, we suggest that the reliability of target values -- and by extension, of \glspl{acr:tde} -- should factor into experience replay prioritization.

 \paragraph{State of the Art} Experience replay has been an active field of research for decades.
 After its first conceptualization by \citet{lin_self-improving_1992}, various extensions, analyses and refinements have been proposed (e.g., \citet{andrychowicz_hindsight_2017, zhang_deeper_2017, isele_selective_2018, rolnick_experience_2018, rostami_complementary_2019,fedus_revisiting_2020, lu_synthetic_2023}).